 Ours was a different mission – not one of commerce, but a commitment: to inspire conservation of the ocean.

 We were the first major public Aquarium in the world with permanent exhibits devoted to the marine life of our home region: the waters of Monterey Bay and California’s Central Coast.
-The exhibits we created help sparked public interest that led in 1992 to designation of the Monterey Bay National Marine Sanctuary – the largest in the continental United States.
+The exhibits we created helped spark public interest that led to designation of the Monterey Bay National Marine Sanctuary – the largest in the continental United States.

 From our exhibits to our global research and policy initiatives to education programs designed for teachers, students and underserved communities, we are working to turn the tide for ocean conservation.